intel-lab-lkp/linux/Documentation/scheduler/sched-ext.rst

    * Queue the task on the BPF side.

+   Once ``ops.enqueue()`` is called, the task is considered "enqueued" and is owned by the BPF scheduler.
+Ownership is retained until the task is either dispatched (moved to a local DSQ for execution) or dequeued (removed from the scheduler due to a blocking event, or to modify a property, like CPU affinity, priority, etc.).
+When the task leaves the BPF scheduler ``ops.dequeue()`` is invoked.

+   **Important**: ``ops.dequeue()`` is called for *any* enqueued task, regardless of whether the task is still on a BPF data structure, or it is already dispatched to a DSQ (global, local, or user DSQ)

+   This guarantees that every ``ops.enqueue()`` will eventually be followed by a ``ops.dequeue()``.
+This makes it reliable for BPF schedulers to track task ownership and maintain accurate accounting, such as per-DSQ queued runtime sums.

+   BPF schedulers can choose not to implement ``ops.dequeue()`` if they don't need to track these transitions.
+The sched_ext core will safely handle all dequeue operations regardless.

 3. When a CPU is ready to schedule, it first looks at its local DSQ.
 If empty, it then looks at the global DSQ.
 If there still isn't a task to run, ``ops.dispatch()`` is invoked which can use the following two